 - Misconfigured Databases: If your database isn’t tailored to your business, you open yourself up to outside threats.
 Anything left to default settings is particularly vulnerable.

-Protecting your organization from these threats is a great concern.
-To help protect your organization, there are five steps businesses can take to help with database security.
+Protecting your organization from these threats is a significant concern.
+There are five steps businesses can take to help with database security.

 1. Assess Your Database for Vulnerabilities